-At the foot of the hills, Prahladavarada Narasimha temple is located.
-It is the blessing Prahalad of Lord Narasimha Swamy.
+At the foot of the hills, there is the Prahladavarada Narasimha temple.
+It is the blessing of Prahalad of Lord Narasimha Swamy.
 The architecture of this temple is in Vijayanagar format.

 The deity is under the peepal tree, with thorny bushes around it.
-To reach upper Ahobilam one has to ascend 10.5 km path.
+To reach upper Ahobilam, one has to ascend a 10.5 km path.
 Several shrines are present along the way from the foot of the hill to upper Ahobilam.

 Karanda Narasimha, Yogananda Narasimha:

-Vedadri and Garudadri are two crests of hills that are divided by Tirtham.
+Vedadri and Garudadri are two crests of hills divided by Tirtham.
 From there, Tirtham joins Penna and Kumadavati.
-This Tirtham is considered as a river that flows inside during the part of its course.
+This Tirtham is a river that flows inside during its course.

 Moving forward from Kroda Narasimha leads to Malola Narasimha.
-Santaroopa is the name of the deity present here along with the Goddess Lakshmi.
-Prataparudra, the Kakatiya king donated the deity made of gold, that is now being worshipped by the Jeeyars.
+Santaroopa is the name of the deity present here, along with the Goddess Lakshmi.
+Prataparudra, the Kakatiya king, donated the deity made of gold.
+The Jeeyars are now worshipping that.

 Jwala Narasimha comes after the Malola Narasimha.
-The deity in this shrine is the fierce full avatar of the Lord Narasimha.
+This shrine’s deity is Lord Narasimha’s fierce, complete avatar.
 Lord Narasimha’s anger will be extreme here.
 He tore Hiranyakasyapa apart.

 ‘Narasimha Pranamam Devam Aho Balam Aho Balam’